SEO A/B Test Analyzer

 How do I read chart 1 (actual vs predicted)?

-If actual clicks diverge from predicted clicks after launch and stay separated, that suggests a sustained effect.
-The confidence band indicates uncertainty around predicted values.
+If actual and predicted lines separate after launch and remain separated, that suggests sustained impact.
+The confidence band shows forecast uncertainty.

 How do I read chart 2 (cumulative effect)?

-How tight and consistent the estimate is, based on pre-period fit quality and post-period uncertainty behavior.
+This measures how tight and consistent estimates are, using pre-period fit quality and post-period uncertainty behavior.

 What is Robustness?